Anthony Slaughter

-Anthony David Slaughter is a politician who has been the leader of the Wales Green Party since December 2018.
-He previously served as Deputy Leader from 2014 to 2015.
+Anthony David Slaughter (born 1962) is a Welsh politician who has served as Leader of the Wales Green Party since 2018, and as a Member of the Senedd (MS) for Caerdydd Penarth since May 2026.

+He previously served as Deputy Leader of the Wales Green Party from 2014 to 2015.
 In 2024 Slaughter was appointed as the President of Wales for Europe.
 He has previously been a candidate for general, local authority and town council seats.
-Slaughter regularly appears in the media on behalf of the party to discuss political issues including BBC Radio Wales and S4C.

-Personal life
+Early life and early career

+Slaughter was born in Kingston upon Hull, Yorkshire in 1962.
+As an infant, he and his family emigrated to Australia as "ten pound Poms", before returning to Hull due to homesickness.
+They then moved to South Africa in 1970, where Slaughter grew up.

+He developed an interest in punk rock and chose not to enrol at Cape Town University because he wanted "to be the next Joe Strummer".
+He formed a punk band called Riot Squad (later Riot Squad SA after the discovery of a British band with the same name).
+The band released an EP, Total Onslaught, which was banned in South Africa; and later became the first South African punk record to be released in the UK or Europe.

+Slaughter later moved to Hackney in London to avoid conscription to the South African Defence Force, where he would have had to serve two years in the "apartheid army".
+He worked with War Resisters' International to help other South Africans avoid conscription as well.
+Slaughter stated "I spent two and a half decades more or less in London, living as a squatter for a long time in the anarcho-punk scene".

-Slaughter was born in Yorkshire and stated in 2021 that he had lived in "Penarth in the Vale of Glamorgan for the last 17 years".
-He has worked as a garden designer and landscaper.
-Slaughter has been involved with and was chair of the local community organisation Gwyrddio Penarth Greening, a grassroots community organisation focused on planting and maintenance of the GPG Community Orchard that serves the local community.
+In 2021 he stated that he had lived in "Penarth in the Vale of Glamorgan for the last 17 years".
+Slaughter previously worked as a garden designer and landscaper.
+Slaughter has been involved with, and was chair of, the local community organisation Gwyrddio Penarth Greening, a grassroots community organisation focused on planting and maintenance of the GPG Community Orchard that serves the local community.